venatisriya/final-project/README.md

 - `dec_tree(dataset, column1, column2, column3, column4, plot_req, predict_val)`

-  `dataset` refers to the input data frame. `column1`, `column2`, `column3`, `column4` are integers specifying which columns to use from the data frame.
+  `dataset` refers to the input data frame. `column1`, `column2`, `column3`, `column4` are integers specifying which columns to use from the data frame, providing the flexibility to put the complete data frame instead of individual columns.
 Specify `column3` and/or `column4` as 0 if you do not want all the four columns. `predict_val` provides the test value to predict the output of the tree. `plot_req = TRUE` plots the decision tree obtained.

 **4) random_forest.R**